 Savor authentic Chinese cuisine and support restaurants in Chinatown

 Philadelphia’s Chinatown is a bustling neighborhood with a wide variety of restaurants serving authentic Sichuan, Cantonese, Shaanxi, and other Chinese cultural cuisines, as well as other Asian specialties.
 Ocean Harbor, Sang Kee Peking Duck House, EMei, and Nom Wah Tea Parlor are just a few of the popular options available throughout the district currently offering take-out, delivery, and, in some instances, outdoor dining, in addition to indoor dining .
 As of January 3, 2022, all establishments in Philadelphia that offer food and drink for onsite consumption are required to ask everyone who enters to provide proof of their COVID-19 vaccination.

 Ice skate in Center City

-Head to the Rothman Orthapedics Ice Rink in Dilworth Park on February 12 from 5 – 7:00 p.m. to ice skate beside City Hall and enjoy a series of festive performances by Kun-Yang Lin/Dancers and other Lunar New Year activities.
-The rink will be adorned with festive décor and each skater will receive a lucky red envelope upon check-in for a chance at secret prizes.
+Head to the Rothman Orthopaedics Ice Rink in Dilworth Park on January 29 from 5 – 7:00 p.m. to ice skate beside City Hall and enjoy a series of festive performances by traditional Chinese dancers, a prancing lion, and other Lunar New Year activities.
+The first 100 guests will receive a lucky red envelope containing secret prizes.
 In response to COVID-19, ice rink capacity is limited and tickets are available to purchase in advance online.
 Face masks are strongly encouraged outdoors when not actively eating or drinking and are required when ordering food inside of the Rothman Orthopaedics Cabin.
-Social distancing guidelines will be in place.
+Social distancing guidelines will also be in place.

 Cover image: 2020 Chinese New Year Parade in Chinatown.
 Photo by A. Lee.